fabiocaccamo/python-benedict/README.md

 ```

 #### Disable keypath functionality
-You can disable the keypath functionality passing `keypath_separator=None` in the constructor.
+You can disable the keypath functionality passing `keypath_separator=None` option in the constructor.

 ```python
 d = benedict(existing_dict, keypath_separator=None)
 ```

-You can disable the keypath functionality using the `getter/setter` property.
+or using the `getter/setter` property.

 ```python
 d.keypath_separator = None